Gugulugu/BugDetector/README.md

 * Python 3
 * Python packages: keras, scipy, numpy, sklearn
 * Further packages used (requirements.txt)
+* Tensorflow

 JavaScript Corpus
 -----------------------

 * The full corpus can be downloaded [here](http://www.srl.inf.ethz.ch/js150.php) and is expected to be stored in `data/js/programs_all`.
-It consists of 100.000 training files, listed in `data/js/programs_training.txt`, and 50.000 files for validation, listed in `data/js/programs_eval.txt`.
+It consists of 150.000 training files, listed in `data/js/programs_training.txt`, and 50.000 files for validation, listed in `data/js/programs_eval.txt`.
 * This repository contains only a very small subset of the corpus.
 It is stored in `data/js/programs_50`.
 Training and validation files for the small corpus are listed in `data/js/programs_50_training.txt` and `data/js/programs_50_eval.txt`.